DionKill/ps4-linux-tutorial/docs/postinstall.md

 In computing you are always going to gain something and loose something else.
 Either your time, money, or in this case...

+::: details Disengage safety protocols, and run program.
-::: details Disable security mitigations to gain performance Yes, you can disable some security patches for attacks like Meltdown and Spectre, to gain some CPU performance.
+Yes, you can disable some security patches for attacks like Meltdown and Spectre, to gain some CPU performance.
 It does work and should have a noticeable improvement.

 Obviously this is not recommended in most cases, but if all you want to do is game from your Steam library and occasionally browse the web (which is most of us), you are probably going to be fine.